 Tip #2 Press and Hold Buttons

 Some fridges also have reset switches.
-Check on top of the fridge door for a small panel that can flip up.
-Underneath, there will be a button or a switch labeled “reset.”
-Pressing or flipping this switch will reset fridges with the feature.
+Look for a small panel you can flip up at the top of the fridge door.
+Underneath the panel, there will be a button or a switch labeled “reset.”
+From what I’ve seen, pressing or flipping the reset switch will reset fridges with the feature.

-You may also find the reset button on the front panel of the fridge.
-You may see it next to other programs such as the ice maker and the water dispenser.
-If nothing happens when you hit reset then you can move on to the next step.
+You may also find the reset button on the fridge’s front panel.
+You’ll see the button next to other components, such as the ice maker and the water dispenser.
+If nothing happens when you hit reset, then you can move on to the next step.

 Tip #3 Check for Error Codes

-If holding the two buttons doesn’t work, then it’s time to look for specific problems.
-Check the display for error codes.
+If you’re still figuring out how to reset your Bosch fridge freezer and the method of the buttons failed, it’s time to look for specific problems.
+My usual advice is to check the display for error codes.
 If there’s an error code, you can look it up to find the right way to reset the fridge.

-Smart fridges are able to self-diagnose their problems in most cases.
-If you’re seeing an error code, you can check the problem at Bosch’s error code database.
-Here you will find a list of the most common Bosch error codes.
-You’ll also see some handy instructions that will help you fix the problems.
+Smart fridges can self-diagnose in most cases, so if you’re seeing an error code, you can check the problem at Bosch’s error code database.
+On Bosch’s database, you’ll find a list of the most common Bosch error codes and some handy instructions to help you with the issue.

 There are two common error codes that you may see on your Bosch refrigerator.
-They are E02 and E03.
-If your refrigerator displays the error code E02 then there is a problem with the ice maker.
-You should reset the power to the breaker for 30 seconds to fix this problem.
+Error 02 and 03, or “E02” and “E03”.
+If your refrigerator displays the error code E02, then there’s a problem with the ice maker.

-If your refrigerator displays an E03 error code, there is an issue with the dispenser user interface.
-To fix this problem, you should reset the power to the breaker for 30 seconds.
+If your refrigerator displays an E03 error code, there’s an ice dispenser user interface issue.
+To fix the problem, you must reset the power to your circuit breaker for 30 seconds.

 Tip #4 Hard Reset

 If there’s one thing that works across just about every technology, it’s the hard reset.
-Just about everything with a computer chip inside can benefit from some time turned off.
-That’s the case for fridges too.
+Everything with a computer chip inside can benefit from some time being turned off, and refrigerators are no exception.

 Here’s how you can perform a hard reset on your Bosch refrigerator:

-- Turn off the fridge.
-If there’s a power button inside the fridge, press and hold it until the lights turn off.
+1. Turn off the fridge: If there’s a power button inside the fridge, press and hold it until the lights turn off.

-- Unplug the fridge.
-Reach behind the unit and remove the plug from the wall.
-Cutting off its electrical supply helps stop any glitches that might escape turning the unit off.
+2. Unplug the fridge: Reach behind your fridge and remove the plug from the wall.
+Cutting off the electrical supply helps stop any glitches that might escape turning the unit off.

 *TIP: If you cannot reach behind the fridge to unplug it, turn it off at the circuit breaker.
-Leave the circuit breaker off for at least 10 minutes before attempting to turn it back on again.
-This method will also reset the fridge.
+Leave the circuit breaker switch in the “OFF” position for at least 10 minutes before attempting to flip it back on again.

 After the Reset

-In most cases, one of these reset methods will do the trick, and your problem will be solved.
-Even so, it’s important to double-check that everything is now operating as it should.
+In most cases, one of the above reset methods will do the trick, and your problem will be solved.
+Even so, it’s important to double-check that everything works as it should.

-Once your fridge is running again, pay attention to it for the next few days.
-Make sure that the fridge is running normally, without any weird temperature fluctuations or error messages.
-If everything seems to be ok, you’re all set.
+Pay attention to your fridge for the next few days once it’s running again.
+Ensure the fridge runs normally, without any weird temperature fluctuations or error messages.

 Why Do Refrigerators Need a Reset?